 - Gerald Durrell, My Family and Other Animals

 On the Road, Jack Kerouac, 1957

 Jack Kerouac's 'On the Road' follows vagabond hitchhiker Sal Paradise on his bohemian, cross-country journey across the United States.
 This novel was an integral part of the beat movement, with Kerouac himself standing at the forefront of the Beat Generation alongside greats like Allen Ginsberg.
-The Beat Generation of the 1950s was a counter-culture interested in American politics and culture in a post-war era, with a particular focus on spirituality, philosophy, religion, sexual liberation, adventure and the rejection of mainstream culture and materialism.
-It's a fantastic read - Kerouac utilises an intimate, rambling writing style that makes you feel as though you are reading something personal, almost like glimpsing into the protagonist's diary.
+The Beat Generation of the 1950s was a counter-culture interested in American politics and culture in a post-war era, with a particular focus on spirituality, philosophy, religion, sexual liberation and the rejection of mainstream culture and materialism.
+It's a fantastic read - Kerouac favours an intimate, almost rambling writing style that makes you feel as though you are reading something personal, almost like glimpsing into the protagonist's diary.
 This is a novel that will immerse you in 1940s America; an America of hitchhiking, drugs, poetry, jazz and exploration.
-It's one that appears in many 'great travel books' lists, and with good reason.
+It's one that appears in many 'great travel books' lists and with good reason.

 "Our battered suitcases were piled on the sidewalk again; we had longer ways to go.
 But no matter, the road is life."

 Bill Bryson, Notes from a Small Island, 1995